 Nature and timing of satisfaction of performance obligations Revenue recognition under AASB 15 Fee income Loan fees Loan fees and charges includes fees for ongoing loan account management, as well as late repayment fees and other penalty charges.
 These fees and charges are charged to the customer's account as incurred.
 Loan fees and charges are recognised at the point in time when the transaction takes place.
 Electronic transaction fees / Visa card fees / Other fees The Bank provides financial services to members.
 Fees for ongoing account management are charged to the customer's account on a monthly basis.
 Transaction-based fees are charged to the customer's account when the transaction takes place.
 Revenue from account service and servicing fees is recognised over time as the services are provided.
 Revenue related to transactions is recognised at the point in time when the transaction takes place.
 Commission income Insurance Commission income is generated via the issuing of 3rd party insurance policies to members.
 A financial contribution is also available to help cover the direct costs of projects and/or campaigns.
 Commission income is recognised when the insurance policy is issued.
-Commission income for renewals is recognised on receipt as there is insufficient detail readily available to estimate the most likely amount of income without a high probability of a significant reversal in a subsequent period.
+Commission income for renewals is recognised on receipt, as there is insufficient detail readily available to estimate the most likely amount of income without a high probability of a significant reversal in a subsequent period.
 The receipt of renewal commission income is outside the control of the Bank, and is a key judgement area.
 Financial contributions are recognised in the year the campaign occurs.
 Card/Bpay/payment Commission is paid based on the volume of member generated BPAY transactions and card transactions.
 Revenue is recognised at the point in time when it is received as that is when the service has occurred.
 Other Other commission includes Travelex and term life insurance.
-Revenue is recognised at the point in time when it is received as that is when the service has occurred.
+Revenue is recognised at the point in time when it is received, as that is when the service has occurred.

-Whele we giow

-FOR THE YEAR ENDED 30 JUNE 2022 Notes 2022 \$'000 2021 \$'000
+FOR THE YEAR ENDED 30 JUNE 2023 Notes 2023 \$'000 2022 \$'000

-4. PROFIT BEFORE INCOME TAX EXPENSE
+4. PROFIT BEFORE INCOME TAX EXPENSE , , , , ,

 Profit before income tax expense

 does not include any items whose disclosure

 is not relevant in explaining the financial performance of the Bank.

-0
+To hot relevant in explaining the initialization for the bank.

 5. INCOME TAX

 (a) The prima facie tax payable on operating profit is

 reconciled to the income tax expense in the accounts as

 follows:

-Profit from operations before tax 1,045 574
+Profit from operations before tax 300 1,045

-· ,
+Drima facia tay nayable on aparating profit before income 75 261

-Prima facie tax payable on operating profit before income 261 149

-tax at 25% (2021: 26%) 0.
+Prima facie tax payable on operating profit before income tax at 25% 75 201

 Add tax effect of expenses not deductible

-- Other non-deductible expenses 70 (1)
+- Other non-deductible expenses 4 70

-Cuter from deductione expenses 331 148
+79 331

-Add 33.
-140
+Add

-- Deferred Tax Expense 5 1
+- Deferred Tax Expense 3 5

-Less J · ·
+Less

-- Tax adjustment on sale of Cuscal Shares (69)
+- Tax adjustment on sale of Cuscal Shares - (69)

+- (Overprovision) of tax in prior year (9) -

-- Franking Rebate (262) (6)
+- Franking Rebate - (262)

-Income tax expense attributable to operating profit 5 143
+Income tax expense attributable to operating profit 73 5

-income tax expense attributable to operating profit 143

-(b) Franking Credits

-The amount of franking credits held by the Bank after adjusting for
+(b) Franking Credits The amount of franking credits held by the Bank after adjusting for

 franking credits that will arise from the payment of income tax payable as

-at the end of the financial year is: 3,141 2,813
+at the end of the financial year is: 3,271 3,141

 6. CASH AND CASH EQUIVALENTS

-Cash on hand 238 209
+Cash on hand 267 238

-Deposits at call 13,312 13,550 3,068
+Deposits at call 8,546 13,312

-13,330 3,277
+8,813 13,550

 7. DEPOSITS WITH OTHER FINANCIAL INSTITUTIONS

-Interest earning deposits 20,650 28,600
+Interest earning deposits 11,480 20,650

-20,300 2,000
+microst carming acposits 11,100 20,030

 Maturity Analysis

-Not longer than 3 months 17,050 25,000
+Not longer than 3 months 7,050 17,050

-Longer than 3 and not longer than 12 months 3,600 1,000
+Longer than 3 and not longer than 12 months 1,000 3,600

-Longer than 1 and not longer than 5 years - 2,600
+Longer than 1 and not longer than 5 years 3,430

-20,650 28,600
+11,480 20,650